Fully furnished rental properties– or turnkey– houses are becoming more popular by the day.

 - How to protect your investment if you decide to furnish

 - And more

-But let’s start with what’s likely really on your mind: how much more can you charge if you fully furnish a property?
+But let’s start with what’s likely really on your mind: how much more can you charge for a fully furnished rental property?

-How much can you charge for a furnished rental?
+How much can you charge for a furnished apartment or rental?

 A furnished rental is one which comes with an assortment of furniture and/or appliances such as: